You are viewing Australian and NZ students' course information. Change to view international students' course

-The Graduate Diploma in Legal Practice provides you with the practical legal training (PLT) knowledge, understanding, skills, values and attitudes that you need to become a competent entry-level legal practitioner.
-We provide our students with the practical legal training that they need for admission to the legal profession as Australian Lawyers.
+The Graduate Diploma in Legal Practice provides you with the practical legal training (PLT) that you need for admission to the legal profession.

-The electives give you the choice to study one module from criminal, administrative, or family law practice, and another module from wills and estates, planning and environment, employment and industrial relations, or consumer law.
+The electives give you the choice to study one module from criminal, administrative, or family law practice component of our course and another module from wills and estates, planning and environment, employment and industrial relations, or consumer law.
 In 2015, the LPAB may add banking and finance to this list.